Puzzlepart/bestillingsportalen/Approval-flow.md

 # Approval Flow

-Provision Assist includes a Power Automate flow ('Provisioning Request Approval') to handle approval of requests created by users.
+Bestillingsportalen includes a Power Automate flow ('Provisioning Request Approval') to handle approval of requests created by users.

 Approval of requests in the solution can take place in two ways -